 With an SGAP flap, an incision is made along the top of your buttocks and an oval section of skin, fat, and blood vessels is taken from your upper buttocks and moved up to your chest and formed into a breast shape.
 No muscle is moved.
 The tiny blood vessels that feed the tissue of your new breast are matched to blood vessels in your chest and carefully reattached under a microscope.
 Two new breasts would be created in this way (GAP flaps tend to make the most sense for women who are having both breasts reconstructed).

 The SGAP flap procedure lasts about 9 to 12 hours.
 Many plastic surgeons prefer to do each breast separately, which means two different operations spaced a few months apart.
 You may wish to search for an experienced team that could do the surgery in one operation, with two surgeons working on different sides of the body at the same time.

 After SGAP flap reconstruction surgery: You'll be moved to the recovery room after surgery, where hospital staff members will monitor your heart rate, body temperature, and blood pressure.
-If you're in pain or feel nauseous from the anesthesia, tell someone so you can be given medication.
+If you're in pain or feel nauseated from the anesthesia, tell someone so you can be given medication.